Rebecca Pokluda, OTR, P.C. C/NDT, Director & Owner

 - School-based therapy services, IEP’s, special education

-- Addressing needs of culturally and linguistically diverse populations
+- Addressing needs of culturally and linguistically diverse

 - Orofacial Myofunctional Therapy (Joy Moeller)